 Using rocks and tiles in a sitting area is an inexpensive way to bring some color to your yard.

 You can lay down stones of a different color to add some pattern to your pathways.
-Install a green sod and keep it nicely trimmed that look lovely on their own.
+Install a green sod and keep it nicely trimmed that looks lovely on its own.

 9. Big Rocky Look

-Do you want your home to stand out on its own with a rock garden type looks?
+Do you want your home to stand out on its own with a rock garden-type look?

 Stone stairs are the best option because they’re tough and last long.
 You can also put different plants and trees around to give some feature look to your garden.

 If you want your pathway to not look like any other, you can arrange these in your personal design choice.
 These rocks will retain the color and texture for a long time to come.

 Arranging these small river rocks is labor-intensive work, but the result speaks for itself after you have finished it.

 Do you have some narrow garden side areas that you want to know what to do with it?
 What about something a little extraordinary?

 Instead of laying down the grass, you can add natural rocks as pathways and mix them with small pebbles to give the appearance of water flowing through it.